Next-Generation Bearing Technology for Gas-Fired Power Stations

 As a result of the trend towards larger machines, higher bearing loads and surface speeds, the design also includes an optimised pad and hydrostatic jacking groove design to further reduce pad temperatures, leading to increased safety margins and machine reliability.

-The latest technology compliments Waukesha’s proven ball and socket pivot design, which, due to the proprietary design and materials, has excellent dynamic alignment capability typically required on ‘hot’ machines during the transition from cold to hot conditions plus high stiffness for assured bearing dynamic characteristics.
+The latest technology complements Waukesha’s proven ball and socket pivot design, which, due to the proprietary design and materials, has excellent dynamic alignment capability typically required on ‘hot’ machines during the transition from cold to hot conditions plus high stiffness for assured bearing dynamic characteristics.

 Waukesha engineers used proprietary predictive tools and testing to design and verify the performance of the next generation of large tilting pad radial bearing designs, which have now been in service for several years on numerous gas-fired combined cycle turbo-generator applications.

 The knowledge gained during this process will allow Waukesha to further adapt their technology for the ever increasing requirements for improved performance and reliability in the gas-fired power generation market.